Penryn railway station: Passing Loop

 A new 400 m passing loop was installed in 2008, being brought into use in 2009 before the new timetable commenced on 17 May as this called for two trains to be in operation on the branch for most of the day.
 To pay for this work £4.67million was provided from European Union funds, £2.5million from Cornwall Council, and £600,000 from Network Rail.
 The new works were formally opened by Kevin Lavery, the Chief Executive of Cornwall Council, on 18 May 2009.

 When constructing the loop a novel approach was adopted which avoided the building of a footbridge and works to the disused platform.
 The formerly disused northern end of the platform has been reinstated, and is now called Platform 2, and an extension has been built onto the southern end which is now called Platform 1.
 The middle section of the platform is now used to pass between the two.
 The extension and reinstatement creates a single platform of 238 m in length; the southern end of the loop joins the main branch at the northern end of Platform 1.
 New modern shelters have been built on each platform, and the brick shelter from 1998 still exists.

 The disused platform on the far side of the loop line was formerly used by northbound trains towards Truro.

 Signalling

-A diagram showing the right-hand running through the loop line (top of diagram is south west).
+A diagram showing the right-hand running through the loop line.

-Signals are controlled from the signal box at Truro.
+The signals and points for the passing loop installed in 2009 were controlled from the signal box at Truro.
 Axle counters allow one train to be in the section between Penwithers Junction and Penryn, and another between Penryn and Falmouth Docks.
 The Up and Down Branch line (the platform line) is signalled for trains in either direction; the Down Loop is only signalled for trains towards Falmouth.
+Since Truro signal box closed in 2024 the signalling at Penryn has been controlled from the Mid Cornwall Workstation at Exeter Panel Signal Box.

 First, a train arrives in platform 2 from Falmouth...

 then the train from Truro (left) runs through the loop...